-Poverty is a cruel affliction that affects millions of people around the world.
+Poverty is a harsh affliction that affects millions of people around the world.
 Each day, many are gripped with fear as they struggle to know where their next meal will come from, how they will provide for their families, where they will sleep tonight or whom they can turn to for help.
 Although it affects different communities in different ways, at its core poverty is the result of being denied access to life’s necessities—a violation of our human dignity.

 In today’s hyper-connected world, global poverty has an impact on every country and community.
 By understanding how different types of poverty impact the lives of different people, we discover how to break the cycle of poverty, raise the standard of living and improve the quality of life for all.